 REA’s latest round of TV ads, suggesting consumers should never sell off-market, is an obvious swipe and slap in the face to the people who have supported their business for 15 years – the agents.
 For years, REA has suggested that there is only one way, their way, to sell real estate.
 It’s super smart marketing on REA’s part but pitting the consumer against their agent’s advice (the people on the front line of this industry) is crossing the line in my view.

 But on the flip side, it’s a positive sign that our industry is getting smarter (and selfish) about how they use their own data and who they allow access to.
 REA are seeing how effective off-market sales can be for both the agent and vendor.
 Why else would they run these ads!?

 4. Unique Property Experiences

 Unlike on the major property portals where you are restricted to the layout and functionality of the listing pages, your website can showcase a range of unique experiences that users cannot get anywhere else.

 Take Diakrit for example.

 Diakrit brings your listings to life with professional magazine quality photos, interactive decorating and furnishing features allowing your potential buyers to digitally customise areas of a property to their taste, as well as offering highly immersive VR enabled 360° tours.

-One the things we really like about Diakrit’s products is that they can live on your own website to provide a truly unique experience for potential buyers to explore your listings.
+One of the things we really like about Diakrit’s products is that they can live on your own website to provide a truly unique experience for potential buyers to explore your listings.

 Diakrit’s Kitchen Styler and Furnish products are not only a great reason for buyers to visit your website over your competitors but they keep people on your website longer.